Menu

 How will you help me to support my child’s learning?

 Parent Support Evenings and Parent Consultation Evenings are held annually.
-Some pupils with SEND will have a home/school communication book where teachers or learning support assistants will record homework in more detail.
 The school uses ‘Show My Homework’ which is an on-line school homework calendar which parents can use to support their child.

 How will my child be included in activities outside the classroom including school trips?